andrewbrg/deb-dev-machine/README.md

 # Debian 10 Developer Machine

 Quickly install common developer tools, runtimes, bootstrappers, IDEs & other related goodies on Debian 10.
+If you work in PHP, NodeJS or GoLang you should be pretty much catered for.

 In order to use the installer run the following:

 ```shell
 cd ~/